 Or, what if a team member has to be replaced—how will the new team member get up to speed with your project?

 What if there’s a disagreement between team members over a prior decision?

 We use the memos area of NVivo to contain all documentation for our projects.
 Some ideas for documentation include:

-- Conventions used in transcripts (you can view an example here), including any style sheets if applicable, and any other formatting “rules” for data;
+- Conventions used in transcripts, including any style sheets if applicable, and any other formatting “rules” for data.

 - Protocols for making changes to the project, importation of data, backing up etc.

 Note that having this type of documentation is incredibly useful if you are collecting data in multiple stages—rather than re-inventing the wheel, you can simply refer to your earlier procedures.

 It’s also a great idea for each individual team member to have a memo where they can keep records of tasks completed, questions they want to raise, new ideas, reflections etc. This can then be easily accessed at the next team meeting, and is also extremely handy if a team member is unexpectedly unavailable.

 There are lots of other suggestions I could make here—the importance of having a lead researcher for the team, why on-going team meetings are essential, and the value of being flexible just to name a few.

 Are you working in a team?
 I’d love to hear your strategies and war stories!